-1 March to 31 March: 9am to 5pm
+- 1 March to 31 March: 9am to 5pm

 The Recycling Centres are managed by Hampshire County Council.
-For more information please visit Hampshire County Councils website.
+For more information please visit the Hampshire County Council website.

 Frequently Asked Questions

 Recycling is a really important part of dealing with your waste.
 It helps reserve natural resources, saves energy and money and ensures you get the best value for money from your services.

 My waste, recycling or garden bin/sack has not been collected, what should I do?

 You can report a missed bin collection, or a missing bin, by completing this online form.
 You will need to report a missed collection within 48 hrs however.
 Please note: All collections are made from the kerbside outside of your property between 6.30am and 5pm on your specified days.
 If we've missed your bin, please allow us up to 4pm on the day of collection before reporting it to us, to allow for delays such as weather or road works.
 Your missed bin will then be collected before the end of the following day.